nMik6/Ramen-Noodles/Sprint 1/README.txt

 	2. Create Simulator test class.
 Test non-trivial methods. - This will roll over to sprint2. manual testing of inputs conducted and offset confirmed to work as expected.
 	Worked on by: Stephen
 	3. Create Race class and populate fields and methods.
-	Worked on by:
+	Worked on by: Nathan
 	4. Create Race test class.
 Test non-trivial methods.
 	Worked on by:
 	5. Create Racer class and populate fields and methods.
 	Worked on by:Stephen
 	6. Create Racer test class.
 Test non-trivial methods.
 	Worked on by:
 	7. Create Time class and populate fields and methods.
-	Worked on by:Stephen
+	Worked on by:Nathan(major contributor), Stephen
 	8. Create Time test class.
 Test non-trivial methods.
 	Worked on by: